DzmitryUr/weather-app-react/README.md

    npm install
    ```

-3. Create a .env.local file at the root of the project and add your OpenWeather API Key:
+3. Create a .env.local file at the root of the project and add your OpenWeather API Key and Google Analytics ID(optional):

    ```bash
    VITE_API_KEY=your_openweather_api_key
    ```

    You can get your API key by signing up at [OpenWeather](https://openweathermap.org/).
+   You can use file `.env.example` as an example

 4. Start the development server: